Symptoms of Type 1 Diabetes

 Symptoms of Type 1 diabetes are usually different from that of Type 2 diabetes.
 In type 1 diabetes, there is a rapid onset of hyperglycemia (elevated blood sugars) due to complete ( or near complete) lack of insulin production by the islet cells of the pancreas.
 Often blood sugar level rises significantly, usually into the range of above 300 mg/dl.
 The rapid and significant rise in blood sugar level gives rise to classical symptoms of Type 1 diabetics, which are as follows:

 - Frequent urination of large volumes, especially waking up several times a night to urinate

 - Diabetic ketoacidosis (DKA).

-Patients with DKA are usually Type 1 diabetics, although it rarely can occur in Type 2 diabetics, as well.
+Diabetic Ketoacidosis typically occurs in Type 1 diabetics, although it rarely may take place in Type 2 diabetics, as well.

 A person with type 1 diabetes is at a high risk of developing other autoimmune disorders.
 These include Hashimoto’s thyroiditis, Graves’ disease, vitamin B12 deficiency, asthma, eczema, rheumatoid arthritis, lupus, ankylosing spondylitis.
 It all depends where the hyped-up immune cells will launch their attack. thyroid, stomach, lungs, skin or joints.
 Therefore, a person may suffer from the symptoms of any of these autoimmune disorders, in addition to the symptoms of type 1 diabetes.